codewitch-honey-crisis/htcw_max7219/README.md

 It then presents a `frame_buffer()` you can read or write to.
 It's in monochrome format with pixels packed 8 to a byte horizontally, with no alignment or padding.

 Unlike many MAX7219 drivers this one does not expose drawing methods.
-It is largely intended to be used with a graphics library of your choosing so long as it can create monochrome bitmaps
+It is largely intended to be used with a graphics library of your choosing so long as it can create monochrome bitmaps.

+Instead, it prioritizes having a small footprint and being unobtrusive.
+It's a very compact library.

 To use it you simply modify the contents of that buffer and call `update()` to update the display.